strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 # Configuring end-users roles

 End-users are the users who consume the content that is created and managed with a Strapi application and displayed on front-end applications (e.g. websites, mobile applications, connected devices etc.).
 Unlike the administrators, they do not have access to the admin panel.

-End-users are managed with the Users & Permissions plugin (see [Users & Permissions plugin](../plugins/strapi-plugins.md#users-permissions-plugin)).
+With the [Users & Permissions plugin](../plugins/strapi-plugins.md#users-permissions-plugin) activated, it is possible to manage end-users.
 This plugin is however not entirely managed and configured from one same place of the admin panel: end-users accounts are managed from the Content Manager (see [Managing end-user accounts](../users-roles-permissions/managing-end-users.md)) but end-users roles and permissions are managed in the Settings interface.

 The configurations of the end-users roles and permissions are available in the *Users & Permissions plugin* section of the ![Settings icon](../assets/icons/settings.svg) _Settings_ subnavigation.